telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 The NGSIv2 specification describes in section "Subscriptions" the rules that trigger notifications corresponding to a given subscription, based on updates to the entities covered by the subscription.
 Apart from that kind of regular notifications, Orion may send also an initial notification at subscription creation/update time.
+Initial Notification can be configurable using URI parameter `skipInitialNotification`.
 Check details in the document about [initial notifications](initial_notification.md)

 [Top](#top)